Agdenes Municipality: Geography

-The municipality is situated at the south end of the mouth of the Trondheimsfjord where it meets the Trondheimsleia.
-It includes several islands including Leksa.
-The municipality borders the municipalities of Hitra, Ørland, Indre Fosen, Orkdal, and Snillfjord.
-The lake Øyangsvatnet is located in the west central part of the municipality.
-The Agdenes Lighthouse sits on the edge of the Trondheimsfjord.
+The municipality was situated at the south end of the mouth of the Trondheimsfjord where it met the Trondheimsleia.
+It included several islands including Leksa.
+The municipality bordered Hitra Municipality, Ørland Municipality, Indre Fosen Municipality, Orkdal Municipality, and Snillfjord Municipality.
+The lake Øyangsvatnet was located in the west central part of the municipality.
+The Agdenes Lighthouse was located on the edge of the Trondheimsfjord.
+The highest point in the municipality was the 656.2 m tall mountain Hestgrovheia, just west of the village of Lensvik.

 Birdlife

-The municipality of Agdenes has a rich and varied birdlife.
-One of the better places is Litlvatnet.
-Fully protected since 1983, this nature reserve comprises shallow water with extensive reed beds.
-The lake is surrounded by farm land, which in its own right provides food and shelter for several species.
+The municipality of Agdenes had a rich and varied birdlife.
+One of the better places was Litlvatnet.
+Fully protected since 1983, this nature reserve comprised shallow water with extensive reed beds.
+The lake was surrounded by farm land, which in its own right provides food and shelter for several species.
 Formed during the last ice age when sea levels dropped leaving exposed areas of land and trapped water from the melting ice, today's Litlvatnet is a remnant of this.